Clemapfel/jluna/docs/manual.md

 set_usertype_enabled(RGBA);
 ```

 This sets up `Usertype<T>` for us.
 Among other things, it declares the Julia-side name of `RGBA`.
-By default, this name is that same as the C++ side name, `"RGBA"` in our case.
+This name is that same as the C++ side name, `"RGBA"` in our case.

 ### Step 3: Adding Property Routines

 To add a property for `RGBA`s `_red`, we use the following function (at runtime):

-> **C++ Hint**: A *property* of a struct type is what would be called a "field" in Julia or a "member" in C++.
-It is any named variable of any type (including functions) that is namespaced within a struct.
+> **C++ Hint**: A property of a structtype is what would be called a "field" in Julia or a "member" in C++.
+It is any named variable of any type (including functions) that is namespaced within a struct or class.
 All three terms will be used interchangeably here

 ```cpp
 Usertype<RGBA>::add_property<Float32>(